Abigail Scott

 When you have experienced stand-up paddleboarding for yourself, you won't ever want to give up your board again.
 This is why you're going to like it.

-Spend the day on the lake with your best friend, lover, or dog by bringing them along on your board.
+Spend the day on the lake with your best friend, lover, or dog by bringing them on your board.

 Stand-up paddle boarding is a great technique to strengthen your core muscles.
 Plus, it doesn't need you to sweat it out on an elliptical machine at a busy gym!